vriesmarcel/vslive-hq-2024/README.md

 # GloboTicket Demo Application

-This is a demo application used for the KCDC 2023 conference.
+This is a demo application used for the Visual Studio Live conference in Redmond.
 It supports the session [writing maintainable test automation](https://sessionize.com/app/speaker/session/431280)

 # Session abstract: